 In my former life as a motoring hack, I spent a few nights in some dubious places and had more than my fair share of near-death experiences, so this hypothesis makes a lot of sense to me personally.
-Once you’ve spent a night in the boot of a Nissan Patrol, because the snow made it too cold to camp outside, the idea of luxury travelling sound mighty appealing.
+Once you’ve spent a night in the boot of a Nissan Patrol, because the snow made it too cold to camp outside, the idea of luxury travelling sounds mighty appealing.

 That’s why I was tickled by an invite by O&L Leisure Hotels to not only come experience their nicest accommodation offerings, but also a slice of Namibian life.
 The typical Namibian tourist experience, including a cruise on a boat, dune driving, drinking Tafel Lager and consuming copious amounts of meat.

 At this point, I feel I should admit that I had been to Namibia many times before and I adore it.
 I love the relaxed attitude, the sheer size of the place, Tafel Lager and the fact that they think of chicken as a vegetarian dish.
-As one tour guide famously told me a few years ago: “For starters we’re having one tjoppie.
+As one tour guide famously told me a few years ago: “For starters, we’re having one tjoppie.
 The main course will be a rack of tjoppies, followed by another tjoppie for dessert.”
 What a place.

 Our trip was scheduled a few weeks before tourist season started, and this was obvious from the moment we left the airport.
-The road were clear, Windhoek was its usual sleepy self and the road down to Swakopmund was all but deserted.
+The roads were clear, Windhoek was its usual sleepy self and the road down to Swakopmund was all but deserted.
 Apart from the (year-round) German tourists and locals, we were the only people lucky enough to be there.

 Swakopmund is often (affectionately or derogatorily) referred to as Little Germany and it’s not hard to see why.
 The architecture, food, booze and all-around efficiency are very German-like.
 No wonder the tourists love it so much.
 It’s just like Munich, but warmer, smaller and with a sea view.
 Unfortunately, during our time there the weather decided to lean too much towards European, so even though it was early December, the temperature needle never managed to go higher than 15 degrees.

 Swakopmund was seemingly found out of one-upmanship.
 The British had already set up a port at Walvis Bay, which had everything one could have wanted from a harbour back in the day.
 But even though it offered zero natural protection to ships, Captain Curt von Francois had his men erect two beacons and captured it for the fatherland.
-Only afterwards they discovered it was actually close to fresh water and uranium, which, apart from tourism, remains this little coastal town’s reason for being.
+Only afterwards they discovered it was actually close to freshwater and uranium, which, apart from tourism, remains this little coastal town’s reason for being.

 After a lovely night’s rest, we were up bright and early for a cruise around the harbour and an active oyster farm.

-A 100 years ago, a cruise like this would have been a stressful experience, but shortly after we set off from the dock, the friendly crew broke out the champagne and oysters.
+A hundred years ago, a cruise like this would have been a stressful experience, but shortly after we set off from the dock, the friendly crew broke out the champagne and oysters.
 At least we didn’t have to worry about scurvy.
 Captain Cook actually spent years studying this sickness and what caused it, but he went to his grave never knowing that it was caused by a lack of Vitamin C.

 Not that champagne or oysters contain this vital vitamin, but just in case one was so inclined, orange juice was on offer as well.
 As a man of simple pleasures, who happens to abhor the texture of any kind of oyster, I settled for another Tafel.
 As I slowly sipped my beer, surrounded by the cold air and thick mist, I couldn’t help but think that luxury exploring is the next big thing.
 Why struggle around in a dingy when you could just have a drink and let someone else worry about the minor details, like steering, docking and fuelling?